 \section{Introduction}

 In this paper we study a finite abelian group associated to a finite connected graph $G$, known as the \emph{critical group} of $G$.
 The critical group goes by different names (e.g., the Jacobian group, sandpile group, component group) and is studied in various mathematical areas (e.g., algebraic geometry, statistical physics, combinatorics) \cite{GlassKaplan}.
 We focus on the combinatorial definition of the critical group involving chip-firing operations and its connections to graph-theoretic trees.
-In fact, for a finite connected graph, the order of the critical group equals the number of spanning trees of the graph.
+In particular, for a finite connected graph, the order of the critical group equals the number of spanning trees of the graph.
 For the interested reader, we recommend the survey paper by Glass and Kaplan \cite{GlassKaplan} as an introduction to the study of critical groups and chip-firing, as well as the books by Klivans \cite{Klivans} and Cory and Perkinson \cite{CoryPerkinson} for comprehensive considerations of chip-firing.

-There are some results on the group structure of the critical group and the relationship with the structure of an associated graph, see for instance \cite{AlfaroValencia, BergetManionMaxwellPotechinReiner, BrownMorrowZureick-Brown, CoriRossin}.
+There are many results on the group structure of the critical group and the relationship with the structure of an associated graph, see for instance \cite{AlfaroValencia, BergetManionMaxwellPotechinReiner, BrownMorrowZureick-Brown, CoriRossin}.
 Determining the critical group for certain families of graphs continues to be an active area of research.
-There has been work where the critical group has been partially determined for some families of graphs, see for instance \cite{Bai, ChenHou, HouLeiWoo, LiangPanWang, WangPan, WangPanXu, ZhouChen}.
+There exists work where the critical group has been partially determined for some families of graphs, for instance see \cite{Bai, ChenHou, HouLeiWoo, LiangPanWang, WangPan, WangPanXu, ZhouChen}.
 Additionally, there is a growing body of work where the complete critical group structure for families of graphs is determined, see for instance \cite{Biggs, ChenMohar, ChristiansonReiner, JacobsonNiedermaierReiner, Levine, Lorenzini, Lorenzini2, Merris, Musiker, ShenHou, Toumpakari}.